+Living DNA does not sell your personal information.
 The company does, however, share your information with genetic experts who work to improve the product.
 But each of these third parties are required to protect your information and only use it when providing services to Living DNA.
 If you wish to close your account and discard your DNA sample, Living DNA will comply.

 Healthline and our partners may receive a portion of revenues if you make a purchase using a link above.

 English Taylor is a San Francisco-based women’s health and wellness writer and birth doula.
 Her work has been featured in The Atlantic, Refinery29, NYLON, LOLA, and THINX.
 Follow English and her work on Medium or on Instagram